 Coming back to our retailer, new to email marketing, wanting to choose the perfect programs to get off the mark, we have established that it must have personalisation high on the agenda, and ideally be automatic, so it needs as little time necessary as possible.
 Fully automatic eliminates nearly all comers, as they can’t do it.

-What it does is take every individual’s buying history, and then perpetually adds their impression data (typically 100 on every visit the consumer makes to the website they shop at) and then ranks every SKU you have in order of that consumer’s most likely products to buy.
-It then takes the top ones, populates a stylesheet, and sends, via SendGrid – to avoid spam-filters, a couple of times a month.
-This makes every email sent, to each individual consumer, personal and perfectly appropriate, only for them.
+What PPS does is take every individual’s buying history, and then perpetually adds their impression data (typically 100 on every visit the consumer makes to the website they shop at) and then ranks every SKU you have in order of that consumer’s most likely products to buy.
+It then takes the top ones, populates a stylesheet, and sends.
+This makes every email sent, to each individual consumer, personal and perfectly appropriate, unique to them.

 It might not come as a surprise to know this process can deliver as much as 20x (twenty times) greater return than promotional and marketing emails, this is professional distinction of personalisation in email marketing.